jan-swiecki/hyzone/README.md

 Hyzone managed containers are to be treated as ephemeral.

-**The philosophy of hyzone is to quickly run environment, easily run manual or automatic tests and quickly tear down whole environment on-demand with all images and network removed if needed.** With this approach you're able to restart one container or all containers quickly and painfully.
+**The philosophy of hyzone is**:
+* to quickly run part of the system or whole system
+* easily run manual or automatic tests, verify state, do normal development or run tests in CI
+* kill single containers or all of them on-demand with garbage collection if needed (i.e. you can remove all images and docker network if you want).

+With this approach you'll be able, for example, to run all containers, then restart one container and then kill some other, then run some tests defined in `hyzone.cfg` and then kill all containers, remove docker images and docker network.
 You can basically run any task you define in the config.

 `hyzone run <name>` will run container in specially created network (named after PROJECT_NAME).
 All `run` commands create containers in this network.
 All containers are available by their function names, e.g. by `backend` and `frontend` hostnames within the network.